JurgenHonest/Palindrome-Checker/README.md

     --purple: purple;
 }
 ```
-### 13. :hover is also a pseudo-class in CSS is used to apply styles to an element when a user hovers over it with a pointing device, such as a mouse.
+### 13. :hover
+It is also a pseudo-class in CSS is used to apply styles to an element when a user hovers over it with a pointing device, such as a mouse.
 This is a common way to create interactive effects on websites, making elements respond visually when users interact with them.
 ```
    #check-btn:hover {
     background-color: brown;